 The sitter, who was born at Natchez, Mississippi in 1826, the granddaughter of a Governor of New Jersey, married the future Confederate President Jefferson Davis on February 25, 1845.
 She died at the Majestic Hotel in New York in 1906.

 The picture was certainly painted in 1896, and is often known as “Widow of the Confederacy”.
 The New York Times for March 2, 1897 said that ‘…it is admirable in color and expression, while the texture of the crêpe bonnet and bodice is unusually well rendered.’
-Ishbel Ross, in her biography, quotes Muller-Ury’s opinion of Mrs Davis, from the letter quoted under the sitter below, saying that “nobody could help admiring the intelligence, grace and personality of Mrs. J. Davis.” (p.393).
+Ishbel Ross, in her biography, quotes Muller-Ury’s opinion of Mrs Davis, from the letter quoted in the entry of her daughter Winnie’s portrait, saying that “nobody could help admiring the intelligence, grace and personality of Mrs. J. Davis.” (p.393).

 The full text of the letter, on black-edged mourning paper, quoted under provenance above reads: